reuters-graphics/docs_graphics-kit/pages/for_developers/media.md

 When you reference media files, you should **always use absolute paths** (`https://graphics.reuters.com/.../my-file.jpg`), not relative paths (`./my-file.jpg`).

-So to use media files in your code, you need to prefix the path to them using SvelteKit's [built-in `assets` store](https://kit.svelte.dev/docs/modules#$app-paths).
+So to use media files in your component code, you need to prefix the path to them using SvelteKit's [built-in `assets` store](https://kit.svelte.dev/docs/modules#$app-paths).
 Here's how:

 ```svelte
 <script>